Eena

 effort she slipped back into her dreams, but they were no longer carefree and

 happy.
-Ian—her protector both in the
+Ian—her protector both in the real world and inside her dreams—was

 The